Education and Outreach

 Envirothon

-For more information, please contact Environmental Education and Outreach Coordinator, Laura Hopek at LHopek@LehighConservation.org
+For more information about the 2026 event, please contact Environmental Education and Outreach Coordinator, Laura Hopek at LHopek@LehighConservation.org

 Useful Links